 52. Host a karaoke night

-Just for the two of you or for your quarantine pod.
+Just for the two of you or for your nearest and dearest.
 (Feeling shy?
 Check out our roundup of easy karaoke songs.)

 54. Try baking

 A couple that indulges their sweet teeth together, stays together.
 You can’t go wrong with one (or more) of these fun things to bake.
 We highly recommend those homemade Milano cookies.

 55. Have a water balloon fight